Austrian Americans: History

-Austrian migration to the U.S. probably started in 1734, when a group of 50 families from the city of Salzburg migrated to the newly founded Province of Georgia.
-Having a Protestant background, they migrated because of Catholic repression in their country.
+The Archduchy of Austria never held any colonies in the Americas.
+Austrian migration to the U.S. probably started in the 18th century, when a group of 50 families from the city of Salzburg migrated to the newly founded Province of Georgia.
+Having a Protestant background, the Salzburg Protestants migrated because of Catholic repression in their country.
+They established their own community in Ebenezer, Georgia, in 1734.
+President Bill Clinton proclaimed September 26, 1997, as Austrian American Day and cited the Salzburgers' contributions to American history.